- Cost of Your Education

 - Students requesting refunds of tuition must also complete the Request of Refund Supporting documentation must be submitted with the Request of Refund form.
 If submitted without documentation the refund will automatically denied.

 Personal counseling is available for students considering withdrawing.
-For counseling and guidance, please contact the Office of Student Affairs at 423-439-4210.
+For counseling and guidance, please contact the Division of Student Life and Enrollment at 423-439-4210.